Attributes are characteristics that describe and/or identify an entity. Each of these attributes is given a name.

 |This attribute has a microflow that calculates the value of the attribute.|

-The name property defines the name of the attribute.
-This name is used to refer to the attribute from forms, microflows, queries, constraints etcetera.
+The Name property specifies the name of the attribute.
+This name is used to refer to the attribute in forms, microflows, queries, constraints, and so forth.

 If you delete an attribute in your entity and then create a new attribute with the same name, Mendix will consider it a new and different attribute.
 This means that upon deployment the old column will be dropped, including its data.
 Then a new, empty, column with the same name will be created.